Ubayed-Bin-Sufian/sugar-docs/src/CODE_OF_CONDUCT.md

 Software world, and improves the quality of the software produced.
 You should aim to collaborate with other Sugar contributors, as well as with the entire Sugar ecosystem that is interested in the work you do.
-Your work should be done transparently and patches from Sugar should be given back to the community when they are made, not just when the distribution releases.
+Your work should be done transparently, and patches from Sugar should be given back to the community when they are made, not only when the distribution releases.
 If you wish to work on new code for existing upstream projects, at least keep those projects informed of your ideas and progress.
 It may not be possible to get consensus from